pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/managing-application/defining-app-configuration/ecs.md

   Specific guide to configuring deployment for Amazon ECS application.
 ---

-Deploying an Amazon ECS application requires `TaskDefinition` and `Service` configuration files placing inside the application directory.
-Those files contain all configuration for [ECS TaskDefinition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) object and [ECS Service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) object, and will be used by Piped agent while deploy your application/service to ECS cluster.
+To deploy an Amazon ECS application, `TaskDefinition` configuration file must be located in the application directory.
+This file contains all configuration for [ECS TaskDefinition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) object and will be used by Piped agent while deploy your application/service to ECS cluster.

+> To deploy your application to run continually or to place it behind a load balancer, You need to create [ECS Service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html). `Service` configuration file also must be located in the application directory.
+This file contains all configuration for [ECS Service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) object.

+There are two main ways to deploy an Amazon ECS application.
+- Your application is a one-time or periodic batch job.
+  - it's a standalone task.
+  - you need to prepare `TaskDefinition`
+- Your application is deployed to run continuously or behind a load balancer.
+  - you need to prepare `TaskDefinition` and `Service`

 If you're not familiar with ECS, you can get examples for those files from [here](../../../../examples/#ecs-applications).